 In table tennis, there are two common types of grip：

-For beginners, we recommend the Shakehand grip because it gives you more control and power especially when doing backhand strokes.
+We recommend the Shakehand grip for beginners because it gives you more control and power, especially when doing backhand strokes.

-If you want to learn more about weird grips, I recommend you to read the article “Table Tennis Grips“.
+If you want to learn more about weird grips, I recommend reading the article “Table Tennis Grips“.

 How to hold Shakehand Grip?

-The Shakehand Grip is when you try holding the bat in a way that it looks like you are shaking hands.
+The Shakehand Grip is when you try holding the bat so that it looks like you are shaking hands.
 There are two variations of shakehand grips: